eclipse/xtext/xtext-website/documentation/21_migrating_from_1_0_x.md

 Before you start the migration to Xtext 2.0, you should make sure that no old plug-ins are in your target platform.

-**Tip: The following steps try to use the Eclipse compiler to spot any source-incompatible changes while fixing them with only a few well described user actions.
-Doing these steps in another order causes most likely a higher effort.**
+*Hint: The following steps try to use the Eclipse compiler to spot any source-incompatible changes while fixing them with only a few well described user actions.
+Doing these steps in another order causes most likely a higher effort.*

 ### Update the Plug-in Dependencies and Import Statements

-You should update the version constraints of the plug-in dependencies in your manifest files from version **1.0.x** to **2.0** if you specified any concrete versions.
-Also the constraint of **org.antlr.runtime** must be updated from **\[3.0.0,3.0.2)** to **3.2.0**.
+You should update the version constraints of the plug-in dependencies in your manifest files from version *1.0.x* to *2.0* if you specified any concrete versions.
+Also the constraint of *org.antlr.runtime* must be updated from *\[3.0.0,3.0.2)* to *3.2.0*.

 The next step is to fix the import statements in your classes to match the refactored naming scheme in Xtext.
 This fixes most of the problems in the manually written code.